miohtama/hubot-open-webhook/README.md

-Open-webhook-chat is a [Hubot](https://hubot.github.com/) script allowing you to send chat notifications from any server software easily.
-It is useful for software development workflow automatization and server monitoring.
+Open-webhook-chat is a [Hubot](https://hubot.github.com/) chat bot script allowing you to send chat notifications from external services.
+It is useful for software development, workflow automatization, server monitoring and other business automatization.

+Hubot Open Webhook features

-* Support sending chat messages from shell scripting or any programming language
+* Sending chat messages from shell scripting or any programming language

-* Push chat messages using HTTP/HTTPS requsts
+* Pushing chat messages using HTTP/HTTPS requests

-* Good documentation how to set up this, so you can get it working even with the most junior sysadmin skills
+* Good documentation how to set everything up, so you can get it working even with the most junior sysadmin skills

 # Supported chat networks and applications